zjunlp/PromptKG/README.md

 - Do Prompts Solve NLP Tasks Using Natural Languages? in Arxiv 2022.  [\[pdf\]](https://arxiv.org/abs/2203.00902)
 - Rethinking the Role of Demonstrations: What Makes In-Context Learning Work? in EMNLP 2022. [\[pdf\]](https://arxiv.org/abs/2202.12837)
 - Do Prompt-Based Models Really Understand the Meaning of their Prompts? in NAACL 2022.  [\[pdf\]](https://arxiv.org/abs/2109.01247)
+- When Not to Trust Language Models: Investigating Effectiveness and Limitations of Parametric and Non-Parametric Memories, in arxiv 2022.  [\[pdf\]](https://akariasai.github.io/files/llm_memorization.pdf

 ## Contact Information